mbafrani/AutomaticCPNModelGenerator/README.md

 - Make sure you have CPN Tools installed.
 - Open the file .CPN and execute.
 - Results are stored in the form of an event log next to the original files in the CSV format.
+## Tool Features
+- Input: an event log in the form of XES or CSV (with the XES attribute naming standard)
+- Output: a ready to execute CPN model using CPN tools along with all the required functions (generating simulated event logs)
+- Automatically discovered process model (Colored Petri net)
+- Enriched model with the performance information including:
+  - activity duration
+  - resource pooling (shared resources)
+  - probability of choices in the process model
+  - capacity of the resources and activities
+- Business hours
+- Intensity functions and delay function for different arrival rate
+- Timestamp converter function for start time and complete time
+- Required SML files (function) for capturing the execution of tokens in the form of event logs
 ## Getting started
 ```bash
 $ cd src